orbisius/sak4wp/README.md

 - Download any file from WP or ZIP a folder
 - Setup a service that will accept ftp details and will upload the !sak4wp on any hosting
 - Backup -> Files + Db; Send to Dropbox
-- Scan the folders for other WP installations -> manage multiple WP installs from 1 copy of the program
+- Scan the folders for other WP installations -> manage multiple WP installs from 1 copy of the program or copy/move itself to another folder/site
 - DONE: Protect WP admin directory (basic auth)